larammerce/docs/8.x/core-concepts/cruds.md

 ```

 :::tip NOTE
-You can check your database to make sure the table is created.
+You can check your database to make sure the table `todos` is created.
 :::

-### Section 2: Add  model
+### Step 2: Add  Model
 At this stage, a Laravel model should be created, so for this purpose, create a file in the path `app/Models/Todo.php`
 and put some properties in the `Todo` class as follows: